gogins/csound-extended/csound/silencio/README.md

 Silencio features advanced score generators based on recurrent iterated function systems and parametric Lindenmayer systems, and includes code for chord transformations and voice-leading inspired by the work of [Dmitri Tymoczko](http://dmitri.mycpanel.princeton.edu/) and other mathematical music theorists.
 I have been performing works composed with Silencio at conferences and festivals for several years.

-Please note, some full-scale examples for Silencio may be found at https://github.com/gogins/gogins.github.io.
+Please note, some full-scale examples for Silencio may be found here.

 The original version of Silencio is written in the Lua programming language, and runs best on Mike Pall's marvelous [LuaJIT/FFI](http://luajit.org/).
 The current version of Silencio is written in portable JavaScript because that makes more capabilities (audio, MIDI, animated 3-dimensional graphics, video, proper mathematics typesetting, symbolic mathematics, <it>etc</it>., <it>etc</it>.) available to Csound than any other programming environment.